LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

 .. c:function:: int ARKStepSetNewton(void* arkode_mem)

-   Specifies that the implicit portion of the problem should be solved using the modified Newton solver.
+   Specifies that the implicit portion of the problem should be solved using the modified or inexact Newton solver, depending on the type of linear solver attached to ARKStep.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.